Maple0905/ImageClassify/README.md

-# TensorFlow Lite IoT Image Classifier
+# Image Classifier

-This sample demonstrates how to run TensorFlow Lite inference on Android Things.
+This sample demonstrates how to run TensorFlow Lite inference on Smart Phone.
 Push a button to capture an image with the camera, and TensorFlow Lite will tell you what it is!
 Follow the [Image Classifier Codelab](https://codelabs.developers.google.com/codelabs/androidthings-classifier)